microsoft/fluentui/rfcs/convergence/authoring-stories.md

 3. should controls work for all stories or only for general/default one
 4. should we render descriptions table in Canvas Control pane
 5. how to author e2e suites for those stories (in written form)
-6. how to properly annotate stories with TS metadata to get best DX possible
+6. how to properly annotate stories with TS metadata to get the best DX possible

-> 💡 NOTE: This RFC will address first 3 points for now (should be updated with others later).
+> 💡 NOTE: This RFC will address the first 3 points for now (should be updated with others later).

 ## Detailed Design or Proposal